Simulating the secondary electron avalanche of MCP by Geant4: Phenomenological model

-In the Furman model, some empirical formulas are used to describe the SEY and energy spectrum of secondary electrons.
-In fact, the formulae are non-unique~\cite{wu2008monte} and the parameters involved do not have clear physics meanings, while they are indeed convenient for the sampling in Monte Carlo methods and fit well to the experimental measurements.
+In the Furman model, some empirical formulas are used to describe the SEY and the energy spectrum of secondary electrons.
+In fact, the formulas are non-unique~\cite{wu2008monte} and usually the parameters involved don't have clear physics meanings, while they are convenient for the sampling in Monte Carlo methods and fit well to the experimental measurements.